nhannguyen95/learning-notes/fe/frameworks/react.md

 - Routing.
 - Managing state: you can combine reducers and context together to manage state of a complex screen (create the context, then put state and dispatch into the context, finally use context anywhere in the tree).

+## Reactive values

+Reactive values used in dependency array in some hooks:
+- Props, state.
+- All variables declared/calculated in the component body, since they can change on a re-render.

+Some values you can omit from the dependency array since they have a stable identity:
+- Refs: same `useRef` call returns same object on every render.
+- The set functions returned by `useState`.